How to Become a Social Media Manager

-What is the Salary of a Social Media Specialist?
+What Is the Salary of a Social Media Manager?

-According to Glassdoor, the average salary for a Social Media Specialist is just over $48,000 and can rise up to $66,000.
+Social Media Managers earn more than $71,000 in base pay as an average salary, plus bonuses that exceed $6,000 on average.
+According to Glassdoor, meanwhile, the average salary for a Social Media Specialist is just over $48,000 and can rise up to $66,000.

-How do I Become a Social Media Specialist With No Experience?
+How Do I Become a Social Media Manager With No Experience?

-That’s just the first step toward finding your niche as a Social Media Specialist.
+That’s just the first step toward finding your niche as a Social Media Marketing Manager.
 You will likely want to consider attending a social media marketing course or digital marketing bootcamp.
-It’s not uncommon for agencies or companies to hire people right upon completing a bootcamp, especially with such a high demand currently for digital marketers.
+It’s not uncommon for agencies or companies to hire people right upon completing a bootcamp, especially with such a high demand currently for Digital Marketers.

-Many marketers also start in generalist positions and decide to shift into social media as their specialty.
+It is also common for an aspiring Social Media Manager to start in generalist positions and decide to shift into social media as their specialty.
 Some even specialize in one specific platform, which can be an especially effective strategy when freelancing – a company may already have a Twitter or Facebook page but they might need someone particularly adept at TikTok, for example, to get their account off the ground.

 If you don’t have experience and are starting from scratch, you’ll likely have to start at a more entry-level marketing role.
 Luckily, entry-level social media marketing positions are hardly scarce given the state of the industry, so if you have a knack for knowing how to communicate with an audience digitally, you’ll likely find yourself climbing the ladder in no time.